JDongian/python-jamo/README.rst

 Python-jamo is a Python Hangul syllable decomposition and sythesis library for working with Hangul characters and jamo.

-Currently in early beta release, function names are subject to change, but there is coverage for nearly all Hangul-related codepoints under Unicode 7.0.
+Currently in beta release, function names are subject to change, but there is coverage for nearly all Hangul-related codepoints under Unicode 7.0.

 Originally designed to help students identify difficult-to-spell words containing (ㅔ,ㅐ) or (ㅗ,ㅜ), this project hopes to fill the niche of Korean